Hikaru no Go: Manga

 By May 2013, the manga had over 25 million copies in circulation.
-Hikaru no Go won the 45th Shogakukan Manga Award in 2000; and the 7th Tezuka Osamu Cultural Prize in 2003.
-In November 2014, readers of Da Vinci magazine voted Hikaru no Go #14 on a list of Weekly Shōnen Jump's greatest manga series of all time.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Hikaru no Go ranked #82.
+Hikaru no Go won the 45th Shogakukan Manga Award in 2000; and the seventh Tezuka Osamu Cultural Prize in 2003.
+In November 2014, readers of Da Vinci magazine voted Hikaru no Go 14th on a list of Weekly Shōnen Jump's greatest manga series of all time.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Hikaru no Go ranked 82nd.

 Hikaru no Go dramatically increased the popularity of Go in Japan and elsewhere, particularly among young children.
 As a result, many Go clubs were started by people influenced by the manga.
 Go professional Yukari Umezawa served as the technical advisor for the anime and promoted the game on behalf of the Nihon Ki-in.
 She had a short one-minute special at the end of every episode instructing how to play Go.

 Including it on a list of the best continuing manga of 2008, About.coms Deb Aoki wrote that Hikaru no Go "pulls off a pretty amazing feat" by taking a complex game most American manga readers have never heard of and making it "as fun, exciting and accessible as any competitive sport."
 Reviewing the series for the School Library Journal, Lori Henderson highly recommended Hikaru no Go as a "funny, touching, and slightly bittersweet" coming-of-age story.
 She praised Hotta's diverse and interesting characters who have rather complex relationships, and Takeshi's artwork, which "can make placing a stone on the board seem like a life or death situation."
 Henderson noted that, while some technical terms are used and explained, readers do not have to know how to play Go as the matches are more about the players than the actual mechanics of the game.
-She also noted that the ending of the series did not really live up to its full potential.
+She also noted that the ending of the series did not live up to its full potential.

 Anime

 In 2004, Hikaru no Go came in 18th on Animage readers poll of their Favorite Anime Series.
-In TV Asahi's 2008 Top 100 Anime poll, the series came in 83rd in the nationwide survey of multiple age groups and 93rd in the online poll.
+In TV Asahi's 2005 Top 100 Anime poll, the series came in 83rd in the nationwide survey of multiple age groups and 93rd in the online poll.
 The following year, it came in 81st in the online poll.